tapas63/tapas63/README.md

 - 👋 Hi, I’m @tapas63
-- 👀 I’m interested in ...Data Engineering,Data Science,Data Analytics
+- 👀 I’m interested in ...Data Engineering,Data Science,Software Engineering
 - 🌱 I’m currently learning ...Data Engineering at University of North Texas.
 - 💞️ I’m looking to collaborate on any Machine learning project
 - 📫 How to reach me ...email id-tapasrout63@gmail.com